Etothepowerof26/Etothepowerof26.github.io/README.md

-readme just for literally nothing but allowing myself to add files.
+literally a test to see if i can integrate bad code onto bad code